MarioniLab/simpleSingleCellResults/batch.knit.md

 **Comments from Aaron:**

-- We use a larger `k` in the final `fastMNN()` call to improve the robustness of MNN detection to outlier cells on the edges of each cluster.
+- Here, we have applied `multiBatchPCA()` to the batch-level inputs for convenience.
+It is also possible to supply donor-level matrices to equalize contributions across donors.
-One might ask why a larger `k` was not needed in Figure \@ref(fig:tsne-batch) as well.
+- One might ask why a larger `k` was not needed in Figure \@ref(fig:tsne-batch) as well.
 This was probably because the outliers were masked by inter-donor heterogeneity when the t-SNE plots were generated without removing the donor effects.
-- `multiBatchPCA()` will ensure that each supplied matrix contributes equally to the definition of the PC space.
-This avoids problems with imbalances in the number of cells across batches.
-In particular, it ensures that smaller batches (possibly with unique cell types) can affect the rotation vectors.
-Here, we have applied `multiBatchPCA()` to the batch-level inputs for convenience, though it is also possible to supply donor-level matrices to equalize contributions across donors.
 - In this specific example, cells from the same donor will occupy contiguous rows in the `mnn.out3$corrected` matrix.
 However, this may not have been the case for the original ordering of cells in each `SingleCellExperiment`.
 This requires some extra account-keeping to match up the final corrected matrix to the original ordering, e.g., when cross-referencing to metadata.